Categories

 This stagnation results in opportunity because the status quo can’t adapt to changing conditions.
 And it’s innate inefficiency means some are under-served.
 Before long, there emerges a possibility of new frontiers.

-This is a Cycle
+This is a cycle

 It’s this ebb and flow between the frontier and the status quo that we cycle back-and-forth, iterating and evolving over time.
 It’s the way of evolution.
 It’s the way of systems.
 It’s the way of life.
 And it’s been this way for millions of years.